A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Using a nonlocal symmetry to determine a Darboux integrating factor

-\begin{obs} As observed in remark \ref{classx1}, since any function of the first integral $I$ multiplied by the integrating factor $R$ is itself an integrating factor, the equation ${\cal X}_i(R)=0$ (if the first integral $I$ is elementary) defines three equivalence classes of vector fields: $[{\cal X}_i],\,\,i \in \{1,2,3\}$. \end{obs}
+\begin{obs} As observed in remark {\em \ref{classx1}}, since any function of the first integral $I$ multiplied by the integrating factor $R$ is itself an integrating factor, the equation $\overline{{\cal X}}_i(R)=0$ defines three equivalence classes of vector fields: $[\overline{{\cal X}}_i],\,\,i \in \{1,2,3\}$. \end{obs}